 Prohibition in Oregon wasn’t improving health but threatening it.
 It wasn’t increasing safety but reducing it.
 The law wasn’t lowering violence but increasing it.
 It wasn’t improving public morality but destroying it.
 It wasn’t protecting young people but endangering them.

-Discover more about Prohibition in Oregon
+Resources: Prohibition in Oregon

 Crawford, H. 90 Year Highlights: Oregon WCTU.
-WCTU of Oregon, 1973.
+WCTU of OR.

 Hinken, S. The Woman’s Christian Temperance Union of Oregon, 1880-1916.
-U Portland, 1987.
+U Portland.

 Mole, R. Rum-runners and Renegades.
-Victoria, BC: Heritage, 2013.
+Victoria, BC: Heritage.

 Oregon White Ribbon Review.
-Springfield, OR: WCTU of Oregon, 1985- (periodical).
+Springfield, OR: WCTU of OR, 1985- (mag).

 Schiffner, C. Continuing to “Do Everything” in Oregon.
 The Woman’s Christian Temperance Union, 1900-1945 and Beyond.
-Washington State U, 2004.
+Wash State U.